rjminchuk/Programming-Notes/md/oop.md

 - class instantiation / cal stack logic is scattered through all modules
   - violates the Single Responsibility Principle
     - because every class that decides who it's colaborators are (through the use of static methods or use of the new keyword) is now responsible for its actual work but also for who determining who it's working with
-    - these are actually separte responsibilities that the single responsibility principle dictates we should separate into seprate classes.
+    - these are actually separte responsibilities that the single responsibility principle dictates we should separate into seprate classes. -->

-Class Dependencies:
+### Class Dependencies:
 - class constructors should require any dependencies the class needs
   - these are called expicit dependencies
-  - classes that do not have Implicit (or hidden) dependencies
+  - classes that do not explicitly require dependencies in the constructor, have Implicit (or hidden) dependencies

-Holywood Principle - "don't call us, we'll call you"

-DI types
+### DI types
 - constructor injector
-    - dependencies are passed in via the consturctor
-    - explicitly stating what it needs to run properly
+    - dependencies are passed in via the consturctor, explicitly stating what it needs to run properly.
     - classes are always in a valid state once constructed
 - propery injection (setter injection)
   - dependencies can be changed at any time during object lifetime